Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 Busy small-business owners who want to earn simple cash back on monthly expenses will get a good value from this card, as long as their budget isn’t huge.
 The 2% cash-back rate is quite competitive, and applies to all purchases on the card up to $50,000 per calendar year.
 What’s more, there’s no annual fee, and your rewards are automatically credited to your account each month, so it’s no-fuss.
-Just keep in mind there’s no welcome offer or exotic redemption options.

 Good, simple rewards